 To build an application, we implemented cross-platform app development with PhoneGap as well as .Net technologies.

-- The app facilitates self-help and improved communication between patients and healthcare professionals
+- The app facilitates self-help and improved communication between patients and physicians

-- It can be used before, after and during consultations with health professionals
+- It can be used before, after and during doctor consultations

 - It calculates a personalized ranking of best treatment options based on a transparent algorithm called the simple weighted sum equation